AlmaLinux 9: How to Change and Manage Network Settings

 Configuring network settings in AlmaLinux 9 involves managing the system’s network interfaces, routing, DNS, and hostname settings.
 These configurations enable your server to communicate effectively with other machines over a network, whether it’s a private local area network (LAN) or the broader internet.

-AlmaLinux 9 uses ***NetworkManager*** as its primary tool for managing network settings.
+AlmaLinux 9 uses NetworkManager as its primary tool for managing network settings.
 NetworkManager simplifies the task of configuring and monitoring network interfaces, allowing administrators to manage connections both through a graphical interface and via the command line.
+2. Understanding NetworkManager and Network Tools

 NetworkManager is the default service for managing network interfaces in AlmaLinux 9.
 It allows you to manage Ethernet, Wi-Fi, mobile broadband, and VPN connections.
 It provides both command-line and graphical user interfaces, making it versatile for various use cases.

-- ***nmcli*** : A command-line tool to interact with NetworkManager.
+• nmcli: A command-line tool to interact with NetworkManager.

-• nmtui : A text-based user interface tool that provides an easier, interactive way to manage network settings from the terminal.
+• nmtui: A text-based user interface tool that provides an easier, interactive way to manage network settings from the terminal.

-• ifconfig : A deprecated tool but still available for viewing interface details.
+• ifconfig: A deprecated tool but still available for viewing interface details.

-Before changing network settings, it's important to understand the current configuration, which brings us to the next step.
+• ip: A modern replacement for ifconfig that can be used for network interface and routing configurations.
+Before changing network settings, it’s important to understand the current configuration, which brings us to the next step.

-3. Viewing Current Network Settings
+1. Viewing Current Network Settings

 Before making any changes, it’s useful to inspect the current network configuration.
 You can use a variety of commands to do this.